amyjko/critically-conscious-computing/chapters/abstractions.md

 However, the semantics here are much more difficult.
 What is the structure of the image value that is passed in?
 What happens if the image contains multiple faces?
 What happens if the image does not contain faces?
 What if the image is not well lit?
 What if the image contains faces, but of mammals, but not humans?
 What if the person in the image is a Black Woman, which most facial recognition algorithms are demonstrably worse at classifying<buolamwini18>?
 Because the code for such functions is often not available for inspection, or perhaps too complex to comprehend, API learning requires different knowledge:

 * *Domain knowledge*.
 This includes both knowledge about the domain in the world that the API is modeling, but also how it is modeling it.
 For example, for a face recognition API, what is an image?
-What does it mean for an image to “contain” things?
-What counts as a “face”?
+What does it mean for an image to "contain" things?
+What counts as a "face"?
 What words does the API use to represent ideas like images, faces, and names?
 Without understanding these ideas, and how the API represents them, learners often cannot find documentation about the API, understand the examples it gives, or make predictions about other aspects of its behavior.

 * *Execution semantics*.
 This includes knowledge about how a function in an API behaves: what types of inputs it will tolerate, what types of errors it might produce, how it maps inputs to outputs, how long that might take, how accurate the results might be, and so on.
 In the case of face recognition, this might be semantics like classification only working accurately when there is one well lit.
 White face directly facing the camera, and when the person whose face appears in a photo is in a private database that maps faces to names.
 Without understanding these properties of a function’s behavior, learners will struggle to write programs using the API that do precisely what they want, and struggle to debug programs because they can’t explain or predict the behavior of a function.